 4 hours of modeling and a break for lunch.

-Selection: Up to 10 sculptors will be selected to compete by a jury of three prominent sculptors
+Selection: Up to 10 sculptors will be selected to compete.

 1. Images of six to twelve works of sculpture (up to twenty-four images total).
 Images should be in JPEG (.jpg) format.
-The longest side of the image should be approximately 1500 pixels long.
+The longest side of the image should be at least 1500 pixels long.

-Awards Jury: The jury of awards will include three allied professionals, including curators, art gallery owners, and/or museum directors.
-Jurors will be looking for originality and talent, inspiration and personal interpretation – not just proficiency in replicating the model.
+Awards Jury: Jurors will be looking for originality and talent, inspiration and personal interpretation – not just proficiency in replicating the model.